 How to enable team fundraising

-- Check the box ‘multiple participants will be completing and logging activity’.
+- On this step, check the box multiple participants will be completing and logging activity.

 Add prizes to promote competition among your participants and teams.